jiiribarren00/SDRSpectrumAnalyzer/README.md

 ## Usage

 Currently two programs are ready to use `Reading.py` and `SDR_Spectrometer.py`.
 The latter creates a `.npz` file which contains metadata, frequencies and a timelapsed psd for specified portion of VHF spectrum.
-The other file reads the `.npz` file and plots an animation of the psd over time.
+The other file reads the `.npz` file and can display it in several ways:
+	1. It cans plot a single spectrum of those contained in the .npz file
+ 	2. plot an animation of the spectrum over time
+	3. plot a waterfall diagram of the psd in time
+ 	4. or plot a portion of the spectrum integrated over time.

 ## Roadmap

 * In development

 	- [ ] Rewriting the code from SoapySDR, this library allows user to get samples from devices other than Rtl-Sdr.
-	- [ ] Write a piece of code which integrates some portion of the spectrum and plots it over time.

 * In a close future